Durafen/8-AI-Play-Mafia/README.md

 The game generates detailed logs in the `/logs` directory:
 *   `public_logs.txt`: What the players see.
 *   `{PlayerName}_history.txt`: Full context window for a specific agent (includes debugging info).
+*   `memories/`: Persistent strategy files for each player key.

 ---